-- Path to Temp Folder: Please select a writable Temp folder.
+- Path to Temp Folder: Please specify a writable folder to store temporary files.

 - Gzip Page Compression: (Yes/No).
 Compress buffered output if supported.

 - Force HTTPS: (None/Administrator Only/Entire Site).
-Force site access in the selected areas to occur only with HTTPS (encrypted HTTP connections with the httpsː// protocol prefix).
+Force site access in the selected areas to occur only with HTTPS (encrypted HTTP connections with the https:// protocol prefix) and also force the use of secure cookies.
 Note, you must have HTTPS enabled on your server to utilise this option.

-- Server Time Zone: (Universal Time, Coordinated (UTC)/Abidjan/Accra/Addis Ababa/Algiers/Asmara/...).
+- Website Time Zone: (Universal Time, Coordinated (UTC)/Abidjan/Accra/Addis Ababa/Algiers/Asmara/...).
 Choose a city in the list to configure the date and time for display.

 - Database Type: (MySQL (PDO)/MySQLi).
-The type of database in use entered during the installation process.
-Do not edit this field unless you are having to migrate to a different type of database, perhaps due to changing your hosting provider.
+The type of database in use, selected during the installation process.
+Do not edit this field unless you are migrating to a different type of database, perhaps due to changing your hosting provider.

-- Database Tables Prefix: The prefix used for your database tables entered during the installation process.
-Do not edit field unless absolutely necessary (e.g. the transfer of the database to a new hosting provider).
+- Database Tables Prefix: The prefix used for your database tables, created during the installation process.
+Do not edit field unless absolutely necessary (eg the transfer of the database to a new hosting provider).

 - Send Mail: (Yes/No).
 Select Yes to turn on mail sending, select No to turn off mail sending.
-Warning: It is advised to put the site offline when disabling the mail function!
+Warning: It is recommended to put the site offline when disabling the mail function!